-Powell Bill funds are classified as restricted cash because they can be expended only for purposes outlined in G.S.
+Powell Bill funds are classified as restricted cash because they can be expended only for purposes of maintaining, repairing, constructing, reconstructing, or widening of local streets per G.S.
 136-41.1 through 136-41.4.
+The Town of Macon has restricted cash of \$27,932 for fiscal year June 30, 2021.